vipulpathak113/FrontendInterviewQuestions/README.md

 - repeat process
 - mergeSort(left)
 - mergeSort(right)
-- merge (left,right,orginalArr)>> check at i index for left and j index for right which is smaller and fill at k index of orginal
+- merge (left,right,orginalArr): check at i index for left and j index for right which is smaller and fill at k index of orginal

 - Rest vs Spread operator:
 **SPREAD:** Takes iterable and spread it (ex: ```var abc = [1,2,3]>>[...abc]>[1,2,3]```)